LivingLegacyMedia/vowbound/chapter_18.md

 "I make them submit.
 Oxen dominates the others.
 Bends them to my will."

-He touched the locket gently.
+He touched the locket hanging from his neck.
 "When I claim all seven..."
 His eyes gleamed.
 "I'll have power beyond anything this world has seen in a thousand years."

 "To do what?"
 Cassian demanded.
 "Rule?
 Conquer?"